Tuesday – Friday: 10am – 5pm

 There are two entrances to the Museum.
 The main entrance is accessed via steps with a handrail, or by a ramp (the bottom of the ramp is on the left of the building as you face it).
 The main entrance has two double doors.
 The double doors on the left are automated with a press button, and they open outwards.

 Inside the main entrance, you will be greeted by a Visitor Assistant who will explain which galleries are on which floor.
 You can download a floor plan of the Museum here (PDF download 245KB).
 The Museum has four floors which are all accessed by stairs or a lift.
 The lift on the Ground floor is on the left.

 Alternatively, you can enter the Museum at lower ground level through the café.
 The automated doors with a push button are located on the left, and they open outwards.
-Please note this entrance is not currently in operation due to our one-way system.

 This Visual Story (MS Word download 2MB) shows what to expect when you visit Leeds City Museum.
 It includes photographs and information so that you can prepare for your visit.
 It has information about some recent changes and safety measures.
 It is an editable document so that you can amend and add additional information as required.